fjl/p2p-drafts/merge-sync/merge-sync.md

 While reorgs below B<sub>F</sub> cannot happen during normal operation of the beacon chain, it may still be necessary to roll back to an earlier state when EVM processing flaws cause the client to deviate from the canonical chain.
 As a safety net for this exceptional case, we recommend that eth1 clients to maintain a way to manually reorg up to 90,000 blocks (roughly 2 weeks), as this would provide sufficient time to fix issues.

 To make this 'manual intervention reorg' work, eth1 client can maintain backward diffs in a persistent store.
 If an intervention is requested, these diffs can be incrementally applied to the state of B<sub>F</sub>, resetting the client to an earlier state.

+## Issues

+In early review of this scheme, two issues were discovered.
+Both stem from our misunderstanding of eth2 finalization semantics.

+(1) Since eth2 finalizes blocks only on epoch boundaries, it will probably only call final(B) for epoch blocks.
+This could be handled a bit better by using proc(B) during sync.

+(2) While finalization will work within ~64 blocks in the happy case, it can take up to 2 weeks to finalize in the event of a network partition.
+Since the maximum number of non-finalized blocks is so much larger than we initially anticipated, it will not be possible to use B<sub>F</sub> as the persistent state block.

+We have decided to tackle this issue in the following way:

+-   At head block H, define the 'calcified' block B<sub>C</sub> with C = min(H-512, F).
+This puts an upper bound of 512 blocks on the number of states kept in memory.
+-   Define that clients should keep the state of B<sub>C</sub> in persistent storage.
+-   Use B<sub>C</sub> as the initial sync target.
+This has implications on the sync trigger because the eth1 client can no longer simply rely on final(B) to start sync (B<sub>C</sub> may be non-final).
+-   Add a new call ****reset(B)**** to reset the eth1 client to a historical block.
+Require that clients must be able to satisfy any reset in range B<sub>F</sub>&#x2026;B<sub>H</sub>.
+They will probably have to implement something like the persistent reverse diffs recommended in the reorg section.

+Adding the calcified block also adds some tricky new corner cases and failure modes.
+In particular, if the eth1 client just performed snap sync, it will not be able to reorg below B<sub>C</sub>, because reverse diffs down to B<sub>F</sub> will not be available.
+We may solve this by recommending that nodes should attempt snap sync if reset(B) cannot be satisfied.
+For sure, some nodes will be synced enough to serve this state to others.
+In the absolute worst case, we need to make reverse diffs available for download in snap sync.